If you’re looking for information about nursing trends in 2021, you’ve come to the right place.

 In response to the influx of health care technology, a brand new field has arisen: health informatics.
 This growing specialization uses data collected by information technology systems to create a more collaborative environment between a patient and his or her various health care providers.

-One 2015 survey by the Healthcare Information and Management Systems Society found that respondents reported a direct positive impact on the quality of care patients received as a result of the work of informatics nurses.
-With a high average salary and very good job outlook, this specialization should attract even more interest in 2020.
+One survey by the Healthcare Information and Management Systems Society found that respondents reported a direct positive impact on the quality of care patients received as a result of the work of informatics nurses.
+With a high average salary and a very good job outlook, this specialization should attract even more interest in 2021.

 15. Patients are becoming more educated.